Person

 Contact InfluenceWatch with suggested edits or tips for additional profiles.

-Allen Greenberg is the long-time executive director and president of the Susan Thompson Buffet Foundation, the charitable foundation established and funded by billionaire investor Warren Buffett.
-Greenberg was a left-wing legal activist until his now-dissolved marriage to Buffett’s daughter Susie Buffett.
+Allen Greenberg is the executive director and president of the Susan Thompson Buffett Foundation, a charitable foundation established and funded by billionaire investor Warren Buffett.
+Greenberg was a left-of-center legal activist until his marriage to Buffett’s daughter Susie Buffett.
+As of 2025, they are divorced.
+1 2

-Under Greenberg’s leadership, the Foundation grew into the third largest grantmaking private foundation in America.
-Though the Foundation funds many causes, it is best known for championing population control and abortion; as of 2014, the Foundation has provided more than $1.2 billion to organization which perform and advocate for abortions.
-1
+Under Greenberg’s leadership, the Foundation grew into the third-largest private grantmaking foundation in America.
+Though the Foundation funds many causes, it is best known for championing population control and abortion access; as of 2014, the Foundation had provided more than $1.2 billion to organizations that perform and advocate for abortions.
+3

 Background and Family